A person walking through shallow water in boots

 I know where the pipeline is, do I still need to make a One-Call?

 You can never be sure where underground utilities are unless they have been marked by a professional.
-Utilities can shift from erosion or natural forces or new ones may have been installed without your knowledge.
+Utilities can shift from erosion or natural forces or additional utilities may exist in the right-of-way or nearby.
 Using the free One-Call service allows you to conduct your work safely.

 How do I contact my local One-Call service?